 Welcome, Positioned widget!
-This widget is used to position widgets within Stack.
+This Flutter widget is used to position widgets within the Stack.
 Here we tell the Positioned widget that the child should be positioned to 0 from the left and right edges of the Stack and will have a height equal to baseItemHeight.
 These constraints are then passed down to the DecoratedBox.

 One thing to understand about DecoratedBox is that it will size itself to its child’s size when the child is present and the constraints passed to it are not forced constraints.

 Here, as the child is not present, the DecoratedBox should have zero size, but our Positioned widget forces it to scale within the constraints we defined as the DecoratedBox itself doesn’t provide any information about its size and positioning.

 Hot reload the app one final time to see our complete interaction in action! 💯

 You did it! 🥳 You now have a really cool animated dock for your Flutter apps! 💙